 Robin Williams – Artist’s Statement

 The artist and the scientist in me are always in restless juxtaposition.
 It is my Ying and Yang.
-At school I loved both arts and science subjects.
-Photography is of course a remarkable blend of art and science and in photography I found my natural habitat.
+Photography is a remarkable blend of art and science and in photography I found my natural habitat.

-As a scientific and medical photographer I was required to be objective and to make not just faithful reproductions, but ones which were consistent and accurate to the extent that measurements could be taken from them.
-And yet amidst this pure science I found beauty – photomicrographs and contour maps of patients that were at once both tools of investigation and also an expression of pure natural beauty.
+As a medical photographer I was required to be objective and to make not just faithful reproductions, but ones which were consistent and accurate to the extent that measurements could be taken from them.
+And yet amidst this pure science I found beauty – images that were both tools of investigation and also an expression of pure natural beauty.
 At their most harmonious the artist and scientist in me allow me to capture a faithful image that also engages the viewer in the sheer beauty of the natural world.
 I am obsessive about details; moving camera position, changing focal length and yes, sometimes moving the subject matter until I have concentrated the image’s essence without distraction.
-Removing the errant twig, framing out the distracting white rock, ensuring the diagonal flow of a river meets the corner of the image frame: these are the obsessional tasks that help me compose the essential image.

-In fact the camera is still woefully inadequate at recording the human experience: the ability of the eye-brain combination to encompass a huge range of brightness, to accommodate radically different coloured light, and to scan around a scene to gain a complete understanding of spatial relationships whilst at the same time ‘zooming’ in to see a minute detail all exceed the current technology.
+The camera is still woefully inadequate at recording the human experience of the world: the ability of the eye-brain combination to encompass a huge range of brightness, to accommodate radically different coloured light, and to scan around a scene to gain a complete understanding of spatial relationships whilst at the same time ‘zooming’ in to see a minute detail all exceed the current technology.
 I utilize a range of techniques, including in-camera processes such as polarization and graduated filters, shift and tilt lenses, and in-computer techniques such as high dynamic range, exposure blending, and focus stacking, to produce images that are as near to the human experience as the current technology will allow.
-When compared with human vision it is still an imperfect representation – but using all the skills and knowledge available it is much better than the average record.
+When compared with human vision it is still an imperfect representation.

-The greatest reward is when a viewer connects with an image emotionally: when the say they wish they had been there to experience what they see and feel when they view my photographs.
+The greatest reward is when a viewer connects with an image emotionally: when they say they wish they had been there to experience what they see and feel when they view my photographs.
 The peace, the excitement, the solitude, the awe inspiring visual feast that is the natural world.
-I hope you enjoy my images and derive as much pleasure from looking at them as I certainly did in creating them.